ircdocs/modern-irc/index.md

 Each IRC message may consist of up to four main parts: tags (optional), the prefix (optional), the command, and the command parameters (of which there may be up to 15).

+Clients MAY include a prefix of their nickname on messages they send (after connection registration has been completed).
+However, I'd avoid doing so as it makes the protocol more fragile and makes messages more likely to be misinterpreted by the server.

 Servers may supply tags (when negotiated) and a prefix on any or all messages they send to clients.

 Information on standard client messages are available in the [Client Messages](#client-messages) and [Numerics](#numerics) sections.